Lyn’s research hacks: NVivo coding

 If you’re using NVivo for data analysis, chances are that you’re spending a fair amount of time coding.
 While there’s no magic wand to speed this task up for you (coding is just a time consuming process and there’s no avoiding that!), there are a few NVivo shortcuts that might save you some time and effort.
-Note that these hacks are for the Windows version of NVivo.
+Note that the hacks that follow (and the videos) use NVivo 12 for Windows but they will also work in New NVivo (just remember that 'nodes' became 'codes' in the latest version of the software).

 Hack #1: Make fast work of text selection